jasojone/jasojone.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About Me"
+title: "About Me "
-excerpt: "About me"
+# excerpt: "About Me"
 author_profile: true
 redirect_from:
+#  - /main/
+#  - /main.html
-  - /about/
+- /about
-  # - /about.html
+- /about.html
 ---

 **About Me**